sulu/sulu/UPGRADE.md

 Also the `generateForUuid` method of the `RlpStrategyInterface` got removed.

+### 190x Image Format

+The image format "190x" got removed as it was only used in and old design.
+If this format is needed for a website please redefine it in the corresponding config file.

 ### Address country is nullable

 To make it easier to migrate data the country in the address entity is now nullable in sulu.